jacksonmathew/port-checkin-app/README.md

 #  CANAL SHIP COUNTER
- A small project on an app that helps to save and display the ships that have entered the port.
+ A small project on an app that helps to save and display the ships that have entered the canal .